This video explains how to configure a correlation engine in APEX AIOps Incident Management.

 Incident Management’s correlation engine groups related alerts and forms incidents.
 This happens automatically with no configuration.
 But in this video, you’ll learn how to create additional correlation settings to tailor it to your specific needs.

-We are going to use a sample use case to step through the process of surfacing the requirements and configuring the product.
+We will use a sample use case to step through the process of surfacing the requirements and configuring the product.

 Suppose you are implementing Incident Management to facilitate collaboration between the infrastructure team and the application team.